timebeing92/brightspace-quiz-review-extractor/README.md

 - a diagnostic is emitted
 - the source clue is preserved

-This is deliberate.
+This is intentional.
 The extractor prefers explicit uncertainty over silent assumptions.

 ## Question Parsing Coverage